Dick Klugman

 Richard Emanuel Klugman (18 January 1924 – 21 February 2011) was an Australian doctor, activist and politician.
 He was a member of the Australian Labor Party (ALP) and served in the House of Representatives from 1969 to 1990, representing the New South Wales seat of Prospect.

 Early life

-Klugman was born in Vienna on 18 January 1924, the son of Ella and Bernard Klugman.
-His father was a Jewish businessman and the family left the country in 1938 to escape antisemitism.
+Klugman was born in Vienna on 18 January 1924, the son of Ella and Bernard Klugman, Polish-born Italian nationals.
+His father was a Jewish businessman and the family left Austria in 1938 to escape antisemitism.
 He attended Hurlstone Agricultural High School and the University of Sydney, where he studied science and medicine.
 He worked part-time as a builder's labourer and clerk while at university.
 He was the president of the Sydney University Labor Club and the Australian Student Labor Federation.

 In 1947 he was charged with using indecent language, assaulting a policeman, and resisting arrest in relation with a demonstration outside the Dutch consulate during the Indonesian War of Independence.
 He pleaded not guilty and alleged that he was a victim of police brutality.